 Plan, develop, or conduct surveys.
 May analyze and interpret the meaning of survey data, determine survey objectives, or suggest or test question wording.
 Includes social scientists who primarily design questionnaires or supervise survey teams.

 What you can expect to experience while on the job

-Employment of survey researchers is projected to grow 4 percent from 2020 to 2030, slower than the average for all occupations.
-Despite limited employment growth, about 1,200 openings for survey researchers are projected each year, on average, over the decade.
-Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.Read More
+Employment of survey researchers is projected to grow 6 percent from 2021 to 2031, about as fast as the average for all occupations.
+About 1,000 openings for survey researchers are projected each year, on average, over the decade.
+Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.Read More

 Gray states indicate no data available

 People in this career achieve this level of education.

 Select major to see colleges that offer it